 There are a lot of places where boondocking is allowed in Minnesota, particularly on public land.
 There are also some state campgrounds and public parks that allow boondocking, including August Lake Campground, Crane Lake, the Marcell Dispersed Camping Area, Noma Lake Campground, Buckman Coulee Wayside Park, Dodge Center Creek Park, and Bemis Hill Campground.

-Whenever you decide to go boondocking in Minnesota, be sure to follow the general Leave No Trace guidelines to help protect the natural environment.
+If you decide to go boondocking in Minnesota, be sure to follow Leave No Trace guidelines to help protect the natural environment.
 This includes picking up after yourself, keeping your distance from wildlife, and always controlling any campfires you start.

 RV Insurance Requirements

-“No fault insurance” is required for all motor vehicles operated on public roads in Minnesota, including any RVs that can move under their own power, like Class A, B, and C motorhomes.
-Additional types of RV insurance are optional, but it may be a good idea to look into RV coverage options if you plan on living in your RV full time.
-Travel trailers and fifth-wheels do not require additional insurance, but vehicle towing RVs will need automobile insurance.
+“No fault insurance” is required for all motor vehicles operated on public roads in Minnesota.
+This includes any RVs that can move under their own power, like Class A, B, and C motorhomes.
+Additional types of RV insurance are optional.
+However, it may be a good idea to look into RV coverage options if you plan on living in your RV full time.
+Travel trailers and fifth-wheels do not require additional insurance, but RVs towing vehicles need automobile insurance.

 Rules for Camping on Public Land